MilesCranmer/DynamicDiff.jl/README.md

 This works by extending the `OperatorEnum` contained within `ex` to include the additional derivative operators (one-time compilation for a given set of operators), and then manipulating the symbolic tree to reference the new operators and compute chain rule compositions.

-Evaluation then can simply use the efficiently vectorized `eval_tree_array` function from [DynamicExpressions.jl](https://github.com/SymbolicML/DynamicExpressions.jl).
+Evaluation then can simply call the result with standard [DynamicExpressions.jl](https://github.com/SymbolicML/DynamicExpressions.jl) syntax, which uses the fast `DynamicExpressions.eval_tree_array` function.

+This operator can be nested an arbitrary number of times.

 ## Performance